awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-compute-optimizer.md

 You can enable trusted access using either the AWS Compute Optimizer console or the AWS Organizations console\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS Compute Optimizer console or tools to enable integration with Organizations\.
 This lets AWS Compute Optimizer perform any configuration that it requires, such as creating resources needed by the service\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS Compute Optimizer\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS Compute Optimizer\.
+For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
 If you enable trusted access by using the AWS Compute Optimizer console or tools then you don’t need to complete these steps\.

 **To enable trusted access using the Compute Optimizer console**